solliancenet/tech-immersion-data-ai/day1-exp3/README.md

    ![The SQL script above is pasted into the new query window.
 The Execute button is highlighted and a success message is displayed in the Messages pane.](media/ssms-sql-mi-ddm-add-mask.png 'Add DDM Mask')

 10. Run the `SELECT` query you opened in step 7 above again, and observe the results, specifically inspect the output in the `CardNumber` field.
+For reference the query is below.
+You replaced `<your-unique-identifier>` in the `USE` statement to include the proper name of your database which will be `ContosoAutoDb-your-unique-identifier` (e.g., ContosoAutoDb-0123).

     ```sql
-    USE ContosoAutoDb
+    USE ContosoAutoDb-<your-unique-identifier>
     GO
     EXECUTE AS USER = 'DDMUser';
     SELECT * FROM [Sales].[CreditCard];